vmanidev/react-custom-hooks/README.md

 * **useLocalStorage** – A custom hook that links a state variable to `localStorage`.

   It keeps your data persistent across sessions and reloads, **eliminating the need to manually handle storage and retrieval**.

+* **useDebounce** – A custom hook for delaying updates to rapidly changing values.

+  It helps control how often expensive operations (like API calls or re-renders) run by waiting until input or state changes have settled, improving performance and user experience.

 ---

 ## Installation